 Encik Ahmad Firdaus Abdullah is presently heading the International Fund Management Department of PNB.
 He has a Master’s degree in Finance & Investment (Kaplan, Australia) and Graduate Diploma in Applied Finance & Investment both from the Financial Services Institute of Australasia.
 He is also a Capital Market Services Representative’s Licence holder and a Certified Financial Planner (CFP).

-In his career of over 20 years at PNB, Encik Ahmad Firdaus has served in various capacities and has been involved in various aspects of investment management, corporate finance, private equity, portfolio management and unit trust management.
+In his career of over 20 years at PNB, Encik Ahmad Firdaus has served in various capacities and has been involved in various aspects of investment management, strategic investment, private equity, portfolio management and unit trust management.
 He started his career in 1993 as an Analyst in the Investment Division of PNB before becoming a Fund Manager in the International Fund Management Department in 1998.
 He moved on to become Executive Director and Principal Officer at Singapore Unit Trusts Limited in 2011 before moving back to Kuala Lumpur in 2013.

 Encik Ahmad Firdaus is currently a member of the Investment Committee of Singapore Unit Trusts Limited.